 Description: This on-line class studies basic body systems at the tissue, organ and system levels.
 Comparison of various species of common domestic animals is stressed.
-Student must have a grade of at least 70% in VTE 1403 and VTE 1301 to use as a per-requisite course.

 Description: Students explore theories and designs of bits in relation to mouth anatomy and decipline functions.
 History of bits to current industry trend will be explored with the goal of students gaining a thorough understanding of what a bits role is in riding.